RCampbellYYC/lighthouse-mid-term-project/README.md

 **Data Exploration Tasks**
 * Tasks were divided between team members
-* There are a couple notebooks for the exploratory tasks.
+* There are a couple of notebooks for the exploratory tasks.

 <br />